 As for breakfast, well there are a few good options in La Jolla but as I always do my best to write about places I actually visit, I’ll cover 2 options here.
-The first, and more ‘hipsterish’ breakfast option can be found at Bird Rock Coffee Roasters.
+The first and more ‘hipsterish’ breakfast option can be found at Bird Rock Coffee Roasters.
 The coffee is from all corners of the globe, super fresh, organic and as you would expect – fair trade.
 The baristas are friendly and have a fine touch of art.
 There’s no need to rush and I’m pretty sure there are a few folks on Macs that spend a good couple of hours here every day.

 The second breakfast option could not be any different than the first.
 Head over to Kono’s Cafe, where breakfast is served all day, every day.
 Portions are enormous and if you managed to finish the breakfast burrito on your own, I strongly suggest you make an appointment to ensure all arteries are clear.
-I’m just kidding, it’s super popular with locals and there’s sunny deck outside overlooking the promenade, where you can enjoy your calories and do a bit of sightseeing – if you know what I mean.
+I’m just kidding, it’s super popular with locals and there’s a sunny deck outside overlooking the promenade, where you can enjoy your calories and do a bit of sightseeing – if you know what I mean.

 Now back to the real reason why we came here.
-Over on the north side of town, park the car (2 hour free street parking) and head down to La Jolla Cove.
+Over on the north side of town, park the car (2-hour free street parking) and head down to La Jolla Cove.
 There’s no way to miss this, just follow everyone else (so maybe come here on a weekday or in the early morning).
 This beautiful sheltered cove has crystal clear waters but you’ll have to share the beach with seals and pelicans – the real residents around here.

 It’ll be hard to say goodbye to La Jolla Cove but hey, the show must go on.
-Continue walking along the beach promenade where million dollar homes meet the fresh Pacific Ocean breeze.
+Continue walking along the beach promenade where million-dollar homes meet the fresh Pacific Ocean breeze.
 The beaches are beautiful and so it’s no surprise to see quite a few artists getting their muse over here.

-Reluctantly I made my way back to the car via Prospect Avenue, there still so much to see today after all.
-Prospect is the main street and it’s lined up with galleries, jewelry shops, investment banks and excellent restaurants.
+Reluctantly I made my way back to the car via Prospect Avenue, there is still so much to see today after all.
+Prospect is the main street and it’s lined up with galleries, jewelry shops, investment banks, and excellent restaurants.
 If you’re looking for a good California meal with a view, you have a few options here.

 A short drive, and actually exactly where Kono’s Cafe is located – we arrive at Pacific Beach.
 Split by a pier that also doubles as a cool hotel, the northern section is super relaxed and there’s plenty of space for everyone, including all the surfer dudes and aspiring young models.
-It really reminded me of Baker Beach in san Francisco that had a similar laid back vibe.
+It really reminded me of Baker Beach in San Francisco that had a similar laid-back vibe.
 The southern end is a more happening place if you’re looking for action and its beachfront promenade goes all the way to our next stop – Mission Beach.

 People watching at Mission Beach

 So, you could walk on the beachfront promenade from Pacific to Mission beach but you catch my drift by now – there’s a lot to see and we’ve got a sunset to catch.
 So a very short drive down south and we reach Mission Beach.
-On a sunny day, I can definitely picture thousands of good looking Californians tanning away on the beach and holiday folks sipping on margaritas at the beach bars or having a BBQ in their Airbnb-rented beachfront homes.
+On a sunny day, I can definitely picture thousands of good-looking Californians tanning away on the beach and holiday folks sipping on margaritas at the beach bars or having a BBQ in their Airbnb-rented beachfront homes.
 Of all the things in the world, there’s even a roller coaster here and of course – surf shops galore.
 If you’re not spending time at the beach, or at the bar, it’s cool to walk up and down the promenade – just watch out for the roller skaters.